 Successful applicants will demonstrate:

-- an ability to establish positive working relationships with team members and stakeholders
+- the ability to establish positive working relationships with team members and stakeholders, and

 In addition, Professional pathway applicants will demonstrate a comprehensive understanding of contemporary issues and practices related to their professional area of expertise or technical discipline.